If you know you want a career in healthcare but want something a little different, becoming a physical therapist assistant might be for you.

 Physical therapist assistants are there for people in vulnerable moments and encourage them along the way, making it a meaningful and rewarding career.

 All allied health careers are centered around caring for others, but as a physical therapist assistant (PTA) you’ll have more interaction and connection with patients.

-Today, we’re pulling back the curtain on what it means to be a PTA, showing you what to expect from this career and highlighting the many benefits that come with the ability to change lives on a regular basis.
+What does a physical therapist assistant do?
+Learn what you should expect from a career as a PTA along with the many benefits that come with the ability to change lives on a regular basis.

 You also need to understand how the body changes over the course of time or how it could differ between demographics.
 The best practice for helping a child or an elderly person might be different than the assistance you’ll need to offer a varsity athlete.

-Your job as a PTA is to practice under the supervision of a Physical Therapist.
-The PT is responsible for the patient’s initial evaluation as well as occasional consultations to check on the patient’s progress, but providing the therapy itself?
-That’s largely going to be up to you.
+The physical therapist assistant’s job is to practice under the supervision of a physical therapist.
+The PT is responsible for the patient’s initial evaluation as well as occasional consultations to check on the patient’s progress.
+But providing the therapy itself is largely part of the PTA’s job responsibilities.

-The list of jobs you’ll be tasked with is probably a lot longer than you initially imagine.
+The list of jobs you’ll be tasked with is probably a lot longer than you imagine.